 To sum up, here are the things to remember when you start planning and executing your dream of the RV lifestyle:

-- Buy the RV that works for you, take your time - and buy quality.
+- Buy the RV that works for you, take your time during the purchase process, and buy quality.

 - Get to know the lifestyle by joining clubs, groups, and online forums.
-Volunteering and workamping help introduce you to the fun and adventure of this lifestyle.
+Volunteering helps introduce you to the fun and adventure of this lifestyle.

 - Save money by traveling slowly and staying longer at your destination.
 Purchase discount cards for cutting costs on the overnight stays.

 - Forget the past routine and create a new adventure every day.
-Reserve judgment on new experiences had until tomorrow dawns.
-There are many changes in this lifestyle, embrace it.
+Reserve judgment on new experiences until tomorrow dawns.
+There are many changes in this lifestyle, so embrace it all.

 This article comes to us courtesy of Margo Armstrong.
 Margo spent most of her professional life writing documentation for high-tech corporations.
-Now semi-retired, she continues to travel the USA in her motorhome (19 years full-time, the last 5 years solo) exploring, writing eBooks, and sometimes workamping for a season to get the true flavor of a locale.
+Now semi-retired, she continues to travel the USA in her motorhome (19 years full-time, the last 5 years solo) exploring, writing eBooks, and sometimes "workamping" (working while camping) for a season to get the true flavor of a locale.
 She loves sharing this wonderful lifestyle with others planning to travel the same path.

 Margo’s blog, MovingOnWithMargo.com, follows all things related to the RV lifestyle.
 For more information on the RV lifestyle, see her eBook, The RV Lifestyle: A Dream Come True.